masak/alma/spec/03-statements.md

 ## 3.2 Expression statement

-An _expression statement_ evaluates an expression, and finishes normally.
+An _expression statement_ evaluates an expression.
+The value from the expression is discarded.

 ```
 <expression-statement> ::= <expression> <semicolon>